 The cocktails in this Belmont Street tavern will tempt you away from the shops on Union Street.
-With a speakeasy feel and bartenders who pride themselves on their creative flavour combinations, this hidden haunt is one to bookmark.
+With a speakeasy feel and bartenders who pride themselves on their creative flavour combinations, this hidden haunt is a must-visit.
 Book a whisky tasting session from the bar’s Tasting Academy.

 This harbour-front pub in the lovely seaside town of Stonehaven is always an absolute treat.
 Eat the freshest seafood at the Captain’s Table and mull over the extensive whisky collection in the Lounge Bar.
 With a cosy fire for the chillier nights and a terrace for when the sun shines, there’s never a bad time to visit this nautical gem.

-Last but certainly not least, prepare to be amazed by this beautifully restored Victorian coaching inn.
-With incredible décor, elaborate ceilings and an impressive collection of art and design to ogle at, if you’re staying over in one of the beautiful bedrooms, , a trip to the Flying Stag public bar offers a fabulous selection of drams.
+Last but certainly not least, prepare to be amazed by this beautifully restored Victorian coaching inn with incredible décor, elaborate ceilings and an impressive collection of art and design.
+A trip to the Flying Stag public bar offers a fabulous selection of drams.
 And, don’t miss Elsa’s Bar if you’re looking for beautifully crafted cocktails.

 If you’re looking to extend your whisky experiences in the area, don’t miss the fantastic Secrets Malts of Aberdeenshire – Ardmore, Fettercairn, GlenDronach, the aforementioned Glen Garioch, Glenglassaugh, Knockdhu and Royal Lochnagar all offer visitor experiences.

 - Discover more whisky bars in Edinburgh & Glasgow